Summer Brussel Sprout Salad with Strawberries and Avocado

 Instructions

-• In a small bowl, whisk together lemon juice, oil, agave or honey, garlic powder, parsley and salt until combined.
+• In a small bowl, whisk together ¼ cup lemon juice, ⅓ cup extra-virgin olive oil, 1 tablespoon honey, ¼ teaspoon garlic powder, 1 tablespoon fresh parsley, and ¼ teaspoon kosher salt until combined.

 Notes